-TO BE OF SERVICE is a feature-length documentary film about war veterans suffering from Post Traumatic Stress Disorder ( PTSD) who are paired with a service dog to help them come back to their lives.
+TO BE OF SERVICE is a feature-length documentary film about war veterans suffering from Post Traumatic Stress Disorder ( PTSD) who are paired with a service dog to help them regain their lives.
 A vet's experience of returning home is often wrought with depression and a wrenching disconnect from the world they once inhabited.
 Family, old friends and jobs seem foreign and the newly returned vets struggle to function and return to a civilian normal.
 Since Viet Nam the VA has worked to develop treatment programs for vets suffering from PTSD including therapy and medications, but as yet there is no universally effective protocol.
 The VA has launched a study into the use service dogs for vets with PTSD but their research is scheduled to take years; until it's proven that service dogs are an effective treatment, the VA will not sanction service dogs as a treatment and no funding will be forthcoming for dogs.
 But through extraordinary personal effort and scholarship programs, thousands of vets have been paired with trained service dogs and the outcomes have been life changing.

 TO BE OF SERVICE explores the remarkable life enhancements resulting from the introduction of trained service dogs into the lives of veterans with PTSD.
 A service dog helps them navigate their days more comfortably and independently, helps them sleep without night terrors and, over time, restores their ability to feel safe, to trust and to love.
 The unconditional love and support offered by these dogs become the bedrock for veterans to re-engage with the outside world and to learn to feel again.